violetrollergirl/violetrollergirl.com/_faq/screening/why-screen.md

 ---
 name: Why must I screen? / Screening makes me nervous.
 weight: 10
+featured_image:
+  alt: >
+    Violet takes a stroll on a nude beach with black sand.
+  url: images/gallery-originals/black-sands-nude-beach.jpg
 ---

 I understand why screening may make you feel anxious.
 But the thought of spending time alone with me presumably doesn't.